ogygia19/ILGA-test/README.md

 # ILGA-test
 Email signature template for a new user.
-Includes tow files, HTML and CSS.
+Includes HTML and CSS files.
 Coded with Atom.